 Passionvine is a host plant for several caterpillars.
 But there's one non-native variety that wildlife gardeners should probably avoid planting.

-It’s nearly time for my favorite flower to bloom here in Tampa – it’s almost passionvine time!
-The vines are climbing the trellis at the rate of several inches a day, and soon the large buds will appear.
-After that, it won’t be long before the flowers, spanning 4 – 5 inches, burst into splendor, with their exotic appearance matched only by their unique fragrance.
+Spring is when my favorite flower blooms here in Tampa.
+It’s passionvine time!
+In April, the vines are climbing the trellis at the rate of several inches a day, and soon the large buds will appear.
+After that, it won’t be long before the flowers, spanning 4 to 5 inches, burst into splendor, with their exotic appearance matched only by their unique fragrance.

-If you’d prefer not to sacrifice your vines to voracious caterpillars, you have a few options.
-You can check your vines daily for eggs (small and yellow, laid on any and all parts of the plant) and remove them.
-You can also spray the entire plant with insecticidal oil to kill any caterpillars.
+If you’d prefer not to sacrifice your passion flowers to voracious caterpillars, you have a few options.
+You can check your vines daily for butterfly eggs (small and yellow, laid on any and all parts of the plant) and remove them.
 You might also consider contacting botanical gardens in your area to find out if they have a butterfly garden where the caterpillars might be welcome.
-(Note that though the caterpillars have spiny hairs, none of them are harmful to humans, so they’re safe to handle.)
+Note that though the caterpillars have spiny hairs, none of them are harmful to humans, so they’re safe to handle.

-Most butterfly gardeners welcome the caterpillars, though, and plant it purposely as a host plant.
-In my own yard, our passionvine is a regular draw for Gulf Fritillaries and the occasional Zebra Longwing.
-Are you passionate for passionvine?
-Tell us about your own experiences in the comments below!
+Most butterfly gardeners welcome the caterpillars, though, and plant passionvine purposely as a host plant.
+In my own yard, passion flowers are a regular draw for gulf fritillaries and the occasional zebra longwing.

 Next, learn how to grow a climbing hydrangea vine.